Peer Effects in Random Consideration Sets: Introduction

 We finally relate our results with the existing literature.
-From a modeling perspective, our setup combines the dynamic model of social interactions of \citet{blume1993statistical,blume1995statistical} with the (single-agent) model of random consideration sets of \citet{manzini2014stochastic}.
+From a modeling perspective, our setup combines the dynamic model of social interactions of \citet{blume1993statistical,blume1995statistical} with the (single-agent) model of random consideration sets of \citet{manski1977structure} and \citet{manzini2014stochastic}.
 By adding peer effects in the consideration sets we can use variation in the choices of others as the main tool to recover preferences.
 The literature on identification of single-agent consideration set models has mainly relied on variation of the set of available options or menus.
-The latter includes \citet{aguiar2017random, ABDsatisficing16, brady2016menu, caplin2018rational, cattaneo2017random, horan2019random, lleras2017more, manzini2014stochastic, masatliogluRA}, and \citet{dardanoni2020inferring}.\footnote{See also \citet{manski1977structure} for a throughout formulation of the discrete choice model that incorporates the possibility that the decision maker only considers a subset of options.} (See \citealp{aguiar2019doesrandom} for a comparison of several consideration set models in an experimental setting.)
+The latter includes \citet{aguiar2017random, ABDsatisficing16, brady2016menu, caplin2018rational, cattaneo2017random, horan2019random, lleras2017more, manzini2014stochastic}, and \citet{masatliogluRA}.
+(See \citealp{aguiar2019doesrandom} for a comparison of several consideration set models in an experimental setting.)
 Other papers have relied on the existence of exogenous covariates that shift preferences or consideration sets.
-The latter include \citet{aguiar2020identification, barseghyan2019discrete, conlon2013demand, draganska2011choice, gaynor2016free, goeree2008limited, mehta2003price}, and \citet{roberts1991development}.
-Variation of exogenous covariates has also been used by \citet{abaluck2017consumers} via an approach that exploits symmetry breaks with respect to the full consideration set model.
+The latter include \citet{barseghyan2019discrete, barseghyan2019heterogeneous, crawford2021survey, conlon2013demand, draganska2011choice, gaynor2016free, goeree2008limited, mehta2003price}, and \citet{roberts1991development}.
+Variation of exogenous covariates has also been used by \citet{abaluck2017consumers} via an approach that exploits symmetry breaks with respect to the full consideration set model. \citet{aguiar2020identification, crawford2021survey}, and \citet{dardanoni2020inferring} use repeated choices but do not allow for peer effects (i.e., they work with panel data).